Annenberg Resource and Mentoring Program (ARM)

 The program runs from October to March and is a partnership between USC Annenberg’s Career Development and Alumni Relations offices.

-Eligibility: Open to all USC Annenberg students
+Eligibility: USC Annenberg first-year, transfer and sophomore students

 The program runs through the Fall semester.